P.H.E JSS1 3rd Test/1st Term

 B) community health programmes

-C) fighting
+D) fighting

 • 38.
 Through health education, people learn how to manage _____.

-B) their money
+B) their time

-C) their time
+C) their money

-D) their clothes
+D) their health problems

 • 39.
 The teaching of health education in schools helps students to develop _____.